 Thankfully, that is just now a thing of the past.
 Anyone can earn these hotel loyalty points by accruing points from credit card sign-up bonuses.

-I typically take advantage of the generous credit card sign-up bonuses that various banks offer.
 These bonuses are usually in the form of “points” that can be exchanged for various rewards, including free hotel stays at Hyatt properties like the Park Hyatt in Milan.

-For the Park Hyatt, we redeemed 25,000 Hyatt points per night.
-We only paid 5 euros each person per night to cover the Milan City Tax.
+We only paid 5 euros per person per night to cover the Milan City Tax.

-If you would like to know more about using points for hotels, feel free to reach out to me via this form.
-I offer free consultations via email.
-Alternatively, reach out to us at our Free Travel Miles & Points Facebook Group.
+If you would like to know more about using points for hotels, feel free to contact me via this form.

 Final Thoughts

-Milan is a wonderful city to visit, with beautiful architecture and vibrant culture.
-Whether you’re looking for a cultural experience or just want to relax in one of the city’s many parks, it’s definitely worth exploring!
+Whether you’re looking for a cultural experience or want to relax in one of the city’s many parks, it’s definitely worth exploring!

 The Duomo di Milano, Via Dante, Galleria Vittorio Emanuele II, Parco Sempione, Giardini Pubblici Indro Montanelli, Navigli district, and churches are all must-see sights for your itinerary.